-Let me be your personal Kiev tour guide!
+Let me be your personal tour guide in Kiev!

 We will walk along the main Kiev Street – Kreschatik and Independence Square (Maidan).
-At the Alley of the Heroes of Heavenly Hundred, I will tell you all about the bloody events – Mass shootings of members of Euromaidan – which happened in December 2013-February 2014.
-You will admire the House with Chimeras, an Art Nouveau mansion built 100 years ago.
-And I will tell you interesting facts about the owner and architect Vladislav Gorodetsky.
+At the Alley of Heroes of the Heavenly Hundred, I will tell you all about the bloody events – mass shootings of members of Euromaidan revolution (December 2013-February 2014).

 “I prefer the most unfair peace to the most righteous war.”
 Cicero

 The Great Patriotic War, a tragedy that entered almost every Soviet family, from the very beginning touched the territory of Ukraine, and until the last day Ukrainian soldiers and officers participated in this war.
 Great Patriotic War – this is how post-Soviet people call the war between the Soviet Union and Nazi Germany and its allies during the period from 22 June 1941 till 9 May 1945.

 National Museum of the History of Ukraine in the Second World War counts 400 thousand exhibit items.
 The main exhibition is located in the 16 halls of the museum and consists of 15 thousand exhibits.
 All rooms are located in chronological order, which shows the “Route of War.”
 The museum also has an exposition, located in the open area.
 It presents to visitors samples of military vehicles of World War II, military equipment of the postwar period.

 We will walk the halls of the unique memorial complex, which embodied in itself our memory of those who gave their lives for us in the bloodiest war on the Earth.